 Most basements also lack adequate ventilation.
 Moisture-containing appliances such as washers and water heaters are often located in basements.
 Humidity can build up quickly, especially when moist air is not allowed to ventilate to the outside.

 Fortunately, a dehumidifier works well for most people to keep excess humidity out of their basement.
 Since most basements are small, enclosed spaces, it is usually not hard to manage the humidity inside the space.

-Better yet, since many basements already have plumbing for their washing machines, you can drain a dehumidifier’s tank directly into the basement drain.
+Better yet, since many basements already have plumbing for their washing machines, you can drain your dehumidifier tank directly into the basement drain.
 This is important if you need your dehumidifier to continuously operate.

 Above all, make sure you get a dehumidifier that is large enough to work effectively in your living room.
 The small dehumidifier that you use in your bathroom might not be strong enough to rid your entire living room of moisture.

 One of the most important reasons for maintaining the correct humidity levels in your bedroom is your health.
-Having proper humidity levels helps you sleep better and will reduce the amount of allergens present.
+Having proper humidity levels will help you sleep better and will reduce the amount of allergens present in the air.

-Because of the relative small size of bedrooms, the most important factor for dehumidifier placement is to ensure that it gets sufficient airflow.
-You don’t want to put your dehumidifier in a corner.
+Because of the relative small size, the most important factor for bedroom dehumidifier placement is to ensure that it gets sufficient airflow.

 Figuring out where to place your dehumidifier is not a hard task, but it is crucial for proper dehumidification of your home.

 Above all, remember to isolate the humidity sources, and get a properly sized dehumidifier for the room that you’re using it in.